 Ingredients You’ll Need

-You only need a handful of pantry ingredients to make pancakes from almond flour.
+You only need a few simple ingredients to make these keto pancakes with almond flour.

-- Almond flour: Use superfine, blanched almond flour for the best texture.
+- Almond flour: Use superfine blanched almond flour for the best texture.
+It gives the batter a smoother consistency and helps the pancakes hold together better.

 - Sea salt

-- Baking powder: adds lift to the pancakes
+- Baking powder: Helps give the pancakes a little lift.

 - Vanilla extract